ietf-wg-ohai/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 primarily exists to support resolvers that use private or local IP addresses, which will usually not be accessible when using a relay.
-If a configuration occurs where the resolver is accessible, but cannot use certificate-based validation, the client needs to ensure that the relay only accesses the gateway and target using the unencrypted resolver's original IP address.
+If a configuration occurs where the resolver is accessible, but cannot use certificate-based validation, the client MUST ensure that the relay only accesses the gateway and target using the unencrypted resolver's original IP address.